tdulcet/Tables-and-Graphs-CLI/README.md

     -t, --title <TITLE>     Graph Name/Title
         --name <TITLE>          Show a title above the graph.
 The title is word wrapped based on the current width of the terminal.
-    -h, --height <HEIGHT>   Graph height (default 0) If HEIGHT is 0, it will be set to the current height of the terminal (number of rows times four).
+    -h, --height <HEIGHT>   Graph height (default 0) If HEIGHT is 0, it will be set to the current height of the terminal (number of rows).
     -w, --width <WIDTH>     Graph width (default 0)
-                                If WIDTH is 0, it will be set to the current width of the terminal (number of columns times two).
+                                If WIDTH is 0, it will be set to the current width of the terminal (number of columns).
     -x, --x-min <XMIN>      Minimum x value (default 0) If XMIN and XMAX are both 0, they will be set to the respective minimum and maximum values of x in the input.
     -X, --x-max <XMAX>      Maximum x value (default 0)